S2E/s2e-old/docs/FAQ.rst

      to track function calls and concretize parameters.
    * Provide example values to the library (e.g., to ``printf``, as described previously)

+5. Kill the paths that you are not interested in:

+   * You may only want to explore error-free paths.
+For example, kill all those where library functions fail.
+   * Keep only the paths of interest.
+Write a custom plugin that probes the program's state to decide when to kill it.
+   * If you exercise multiple entry points of a library (e.g., a device driver), it may make sense to choose only one successful state when an entry point exits and kill all the others.
+Use the `StateManager <Plugins/StateManager.html>`_ plugin to suspend the execution of all paths that returned from a library function until one return succeeds.

-5. Prioritize states according to a metric that makes sense for your problem.
+6. Prioritize states according to a metric that makes sense for your problem.
    This may be done by writing a custom state searcher plugin.
 S2E comes with several examples of searchers that aim to maximize code coverage as fast as possible.